-Without a proper program to address cystic acne at the root cause, patients generally end up with terrible scarring from having cysts form all over their faces from this form of hormonal acne.
+Without a proper program to address cystic acne at the root cause, such as "The Hormonal Acne Diet Program," patients generally end up with terrible scarring from having cysts form all over their faces from this form of hormonal acne.
 Once a cyst forms the sac around it will always continue to fill back up with fluid and recur.

 If you have cystic acne and need my help preventing permanent scars on your face, simply pop over to my SCHEDULE page to treat yourself to a Naturopathic visit.
 I would be happy to help!
 I will have scars on my face forever, and as a result of that I hope to always work to prevent women from having scarring due to cystic acne.